majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 ### Scripts

-The interesting parts you find in the file.
+The main codes of the anomaly detection approach are placed in the following file.

 - `agentMET4FOF_anomaly_detection/anomaly_detection.py`